Vallerga/Capstone_Project_FE/README.md

 # Mutuiamo-sample-page
-A sample test relative to a webpage of Intesa Sanpaolo Bank loan
+A sample test page relative to a loan service